 The Board has delegated certain responsibilities to its committees and requires each to perform certain advisory functions and make recommendations to the Board in accordance with written mandates.

 Management is expected to provide effective leadership in all aspects of the activities of Economical, to maintain our corporate culture and motivate employees, and to communicate effectively with employees, brokers, policyholders, and other industry participants.
 The Board also requires from Management timely information concerning the business and affairs of Economical, including financial and operating information and information concerning industry developments as they occur, all with a view to enabling the Board to discharge its stewardship obligations effectively.

-Our Audit Committee currently has four members: Dick Freeborough (Chair), Micheál Kelly, Gerald Hooper and Michael Stramaglia.
+Our Audit Committee currently has three members: Dick Freeborough (Chair), Micheál Kelly, and Michael Stramaglia.
+If elected at the Meeting, we intend to re-appoint Messrs.
+Freeborough, Kelly, and Stramaglia to the Audit Committee to maintain its current composition.
 Each committee member is an independent director who meets the additional independence criteria that apply to audit committees under Canadian securities laws.
 The Audit Committee has direct communication channels with our Finance department and meets directly with our external auditors, internal auditors, and Appointed Actuary on a regular basis.
 The Audit Committee mandate outlines the Audit Committee’s responsibility for, among other things:

 - overseeing the integrity of our financial statements, financial reporting process, and control environment;

-- reviewing our annual and interim financial statements, annual management’s discussion and analysis (“MD&A”), and related public disclosure prior to their release to the public;
+- reviewing our annual and interim financial statements, annual management’s discussion and analysis (“MD&A”), certain regulatory filings, and related public disclosure prior to their release to the public;

 - recommending to the Board the external auditors to be appointed for the purpose of preparing or issuing an auditors’ report or performing other audit, review, or attest services for us;